downingbots/ALSET/README.md

 SIR_jetbot_the_first addresses several lessons learned the hard way.
   - Over time, I've become convinced that inexpensive Robot Arms should have camera attached directly to the arm and use RL for digital servoing.
 SIR_jetbot1 does this with its only sensor - the RPi camera on its gripper (just below the "wrist").
   - SIR_jetbot1 does discrete moves to avoid realtime processing and also to handle low-end hardware limations (mcp23017 communication rate).
-  - on-board Jetson is the most expensive component.
+  - The on-board Jetson is the most expensive component.
 Total price of the whole robot is a few hundred dollars.
   - Use imitation-learning to reduce amount of RL episodes that you have to run.

   There are many obstacles of doing RL on real robots: